Your Guide To Divorce In A Community Property State

 Separate property belongs to its owner alone and is not considered during a divorce.

-At Ruben Law Firm, we can provide you with a lawyer who can help you map out a strategy so that all of your community property will be divided evenly (50-50) between you and your spouse.
+At Ruben Family Law Resolution Services, we can provide you mediation or alternative dispute resolution services which can help you map out a strategy so that all of your community property will be divided evenly (50-50) between you and your spouse.
 This division does not have to be literal or physical — what matters is that in the end you each have an equal share of property, assets and debt.

 Notable Exceptions To Community Property